www-delart/www-delart.github.io/content/cgi/CGI_Rigged.md

 date = "2016-11-05T18:25:22+05:30"
 title = "3D Models Rigged for Animation" weight = 0
-description = "Rigging is a way to set the frames, constraints, and controllers for the management and direction of animation of simple objects and complex bodies." cover = "img/digital_images/rigged_models/Panicek_vignette2.jpg"
+description = "Rigging - constraints, and controllers for the animation ..." cover = "img/digital_images/rigged_models/Panicek_vignette2.jpg"
 +++

 Rigging is a creation of a skeletal structure for a model to allow control and manipulation for animation.

+Rigging is a way to set the frames, constraints, and controllers for the management and direction of animation of simple objects and complex bodies.

 <!--more-->